 Your third clue as to where to find it is to know how it is sold.
 Ready-made tahini is sold in jars, cans or tightly covered plastic containers and is shelf stable until opened, but some stores might stock it in the refrigerated or freezer section.

-Tahini mixes to be finished at home made by companies like Near East can be found in the Middle Eastern section with other dry mixes.
+Tahini mixes to be finished at home made by companies like Whole Spice can be found in the Middle Eastern section with other dry mixes.

 Since tahini is a component of the chickpea spread known as hummus bi tahina, you might find it next to a hummus mix or ready-made on the shelf, in the refrigerator or freezer.
 You also might find it near the rice.
 Stores vary in how and where they present certain unusual ingredients, so you might need to hunt around a bit.

 Check near the condiments, in the international aisle, and the refrigerator section.
 If it's not in those sections, don't be afraid to ask where to find it.

 If you can't find tahini in the grocery store, it's simple enough to make at home.
 Raw sesame seeds, the main ingredient, can be found among other raw nuts and seeds in the bulk section, organic section or baking-ingredient section of a run-of-the-mill grocery store.